Sahil-Sahu-hub/Revenue-Returns-Monitor/README.md

 The scope of this project goes beyond visualization: it incorporates systematic data cleaning, engineered profitability metrics, and governance-ready documentation.
 Deliverables include reproducible ETL pipelines, a monitoring dashboard, and a lightweight runbook for future iterations.

 ## Problem Statement
-The business currently maintains a wide product portfolio, yet lacks clarity on which categories and SKUs drive the majority of profitability.
-This opacity hinders effective restructuring and misallocates operational resources.
-Leadership requires a data-driven framework to identify high-performing products, underperforming segments, and market-level trends.
-Success will be measured by: (a) clarity on top 20% of products driving 80% of revenue, (b) profit margin uplift opportunities identified, (c) actionable recommendations for discontinuation or investment.
-KPIs include gross margin %, category-level revenue share, SKU-level contribution margin, and market growth rate.
+The business has a wide product portfolio, but it’s not clear which categories and products are truly driving profitability.
+As they look to restructure, leadership needs clarity on where to focus resources for maximum impact across different markets.

 ## Tools and Technologies
 - **Languages:** Python 3.11, SQL (MySQL 8.0)